srujanthammishetty/OAuth2Demo/README.md

 ABOUT Project
 -------------
-This project implements OAuth2 standard to get user profile information from their google accounts.
+This project is just a demonstration on using OAuth2 standard to get user profile information from their google accounts.

 Prerequisite
 ------------